julianlam/feps/fep/8b32/fep-8b32.md

 - Hashing: SHA-256
 - Signatures: EdDSA

->[!WARNING]
->`eddsa-jcs-2022` cryptosuite specification is not stable and may change before it becomes a W3C Recommendation.

 ### Backward compatibility

 Integrity proofs and linked data signatures can be used together, as they rely on different properties (`proof` and `signature`, respectively).